cwswork/MPGT-Align/README.md

 If you use this model or code, please cite it as follows:

-*Weishan Cai, Wenjun Ma, Jieyu Zhan, and Yuncheng Jiang*, “Entity Alignment with Reliable Path Reasoning and Relation-aware Heterogeneous Graph Transformer”.
-In [Proceedings of the 31st International Joint Conference on Artificial Intelligence and the 25th European Conference on Artificial Intelligence (IJCAI-ECAI 2022)](https://ijcai-22.org/main-track-accepted-papers/)
+*Weishan Cai, Ruqi Zhou, Wenjun Ma*,
+“MPGT-Align: Multi-hop Pruning-based Graph Transformer for Unsupervised Entity Alignment in Large Knowledge Graphs”.
+In ...